fruktorum/tilerender/README.md

 # Tile Render

-Tilerender - a simple graphics interface.
-It supports two different interfaces: command-line and sockets.
+Tilerender - a simple graphics interface to display colorized squares on command line or via sockets.

 ## Installation